- How Ken is learning to lead a company effectively in an industry he’d never worked in.

 The Learning Curve

 It’s been a learning experience for Ken on more than one front.
-In fact, prior to the acquisition, he had zero experience working in granite.
+In fact, before the acquisition, he had zero experience working in granite.

 While he hasn’t specifically been learning how to cut or sell granite – “Although I'm learning all that stuff,” he’s quick to point out – he’s been spending a lot of time learning about the overall process.

-When a customer walks in the door, Ken wants to know what their experience looks like from beginning to end.
-What is each step in the process and what are the bottlenecks in those steps?
+When a customer walks in the door, Ken wants to know their experience from beginning to end.
+What is each step in the process, and what are the bottlenecks in those steps?

 “I just need to understand how the process works here and I can fill in the blanks,” he says.
 “I have enough talented people here with enough experience that I can fill in the blanks.
-And we become this collaborative team, where what I bring to the table is more high-level strategy.”
+And we become this collaborative team, where I bring more high-level strategy to the table.”

 “I already have people here that have the years of experience,” he says.
 “So that's not the skill set that they need.
-What they need is somebody who can really bring a team together, create a leadership team.”
+They need somebody who can really bring a team together, create a leadership team.”

 Conclusion